 Daniel (Bass, Electronics) trained on the piano, guitar, and cello in his youth but eventually focused on the bass.
 He has a keen ear for solid accompaniment and arrangement, with the rare ability to provide counterpoint at just the right moment before ‘dropping back into the pocket’.
 Daniel's wide-ranging influences include diverse musical genres such as jazz, rock, electronic music and classical.
 Daniel was recently heard to say, “I’ve made it a goal to be process-oriented”.

-Ron (Woodwinds) is first and foremost a bombard (Breton oboe) player but has created a new sound with the use of two single-reed instruments, the tarogato and the sopranino saxophone.
-Ron first discovered Breton music as an adolescent.
-It was love at first listen!
+Ron (Woodwinds) is first and foremost a bombard (Breton oboe) player but has created a new sound with the use of the tarogato, a modern single-reed (but still oboe-like) instrument originally from eastern europe.
+Ron first discovered Breton music as an adolescent… It was love at first listen!